pilpul/AppKpok/README.md

 * The database on the backend is a [mongoDB](https://mongodb.org/) instance with [sleepy.mongoose](https://github.com/kchodorow/sleepy.mongoose) as REST-Interface

 ##Changelog
+20120822: Added simple feature to display important dates on the dashboard; Settings dialog for db access is now a page;

 20120804: Finished work on Mail Archive.
 Improved UI.
 Added first drafts of further functionality

 20120803: Had to work out how requests to sleepy.mongoose are translated to mongoDB.
 Now requesting 10 items at a time (and older ones);